irvnet/miami-icp-workshop-may2018/lab02/README.md

   www.listen(8080);
 ```

-2. Create Dockerfile and enter the following code
+1. In the meetup directory, create a file named "Dockerfile"... (nope, it doesn't need an extension) and enter the following code:

 ```
   FROM node:6.9.2